 Case Solution of Lars’s team

-My and my team build an dashboard tool for CGI and Port of Rotterdam.
+My team and I build a dashboard tool for CGI and Port of Rotterdam.

 It’s a dashboard that helps the port in analyzing and interpreting the available arrival data of vessels and trucks.